StarsoftAnalysis/lightboxSSA/README.md

 # LightboxSSA

-TODO: cursor shape when over an lightboxed image

 LightboxSSA is small Javascript program, with some CSS, that can be used to overlay images on top of the current page for viewing as a lightbox.

 This repository is arranged so that it can be used as a [Hugo](https://gohugo.io/) [module](https://gohugo.io/hugo-modules/use-modules/), but the components can be used on non-Hugo sites too.